Dominika Kopcik

 Dominika Kopcik (born 27 October 1988) is a Canadian synchronized swimmer.
 She began synchronized swimming at the age of 10.
 At 14, she became a national champion, earning her a spot to compete in the 2003 Canada Games, where she won in three categories.
 By the next spring season, Kopcik had won the national championships again and made her first Canadian National team.
 Kopcik then competed at the 2004 FINA World Junior Swimming Championships.

 At the age of 15, Kopcik became Canada’s youngest ever member of the National Olympic Team.
 She secured her place by becoming flyer of the team alongside her duet partner.
-Over the next 4 years, Kopcik competed at the 2005 FINA World Championships, 2006 FINA Synchronised Swimming World Cup, 2007 Pan American Games, and 2008 Olympic Games.
+Over the next 4 years, Kopcik competed at the 2005 FINA World Championships, 2006 FINA Synchronised Swimming World Cup, 2007 Pan American Games, and the 2008 Olympic Games.